-- Other: Educational aids or Curricula
+Educational aids or Curricula.

-- Product Type: [Course development]

-- Description: The PI developed a new graduate-level course "BME-523X: Dynamics of Complex Networks", which was approved by the Binghamton University Graduate Studies Committee and officially ran in Spring 2012.
+The PI developed a new graduate-level course "BME-523X: Dynamics of Complex Networks", which was approved by the Binghamton University Graduate Studies Committee and officially ran in Spring 2012.
 See the attached course syllabus for more details.
 This course provided students with concepts and mathematical/computational tools of network science, for modeling, analyzing and simulating the dynamics of various complex adaptive networks.
 Python and NetworkX were used for modeling and analysis of complex networks.
 The GNA framework was also integrated in the course materials.
 The course was received very positively by the students and has been approved to be a permanent graduate course by the University.
 Due to schedule conflicts, this course has not been offered since Spring 2012, but some of the course materials are covered in the PI's other course (SSIE 523: Collective Dynamics of Complex Systems) in Spring 2013.

-- Other: Other
+Educational aids or Curricula.